clojuredocs/guides/articles/language/macros.md

 (`user` is the default namespace in the Clojure REPL).
 This helps avoid var and local shadowing.

-Note: Special forms are not qualified.
-See section 'Special Forms' in this tutorial.
+Note: Special forms are not necessarily qualified.
+See section 'Special Forms in Detail'.

 ### Generated Symbols (gensyms)